Shungy/cryptofrens-contracts/README.md

 HAPPY has some differences to this basic model.

-### Exponential Decay
+### Emission Decay

-While Synthetix’s staking contract has constant emission (e.g. 1 reward token per second), Happy uses an exponential decay function to ensure limited supply with perpetual emissions.
+While Synthetix’s staking contract has constant emission (e.g. 1 reward token per second), Happy uses a decay function to ensure limited supply with perpetual emissions.
 This also benefits early users as the reward rate decreases over time.

 The emissions with decay is calculated as `dt/(200 days+dt)`, where `200 days` is an arbitrary duration during which